CEMPD/VERDI/doc/User_Manual/VERDI_ch11.md

 Use the **Add Maps Layers** option in the **GIS Layers** menu to add maps to a Tile Plot or Areal Interpolation Plot PDF:([Fig-@fig:Figure71]) or GitHub:([Figure 71](#Figure71)).
 Note that all GIS layers must be shapefiles.

 A selection of default maps—including World, North America.
-USA States, USA Counties, HUCs, Rivers, and Roads—can be selected or deselected by clicking on the respective menu selection.
+USA States, USA Counties, HUCs, Rivers, Roads and Satellite images retrieved from opentopomap.org —can be selected or deselected by clicking on the respective menu selection.
 A check mark then appears or disappears next to the chosen map name, and the selected map appears on the plot.
 Shapefile, Citation:
 cb_2018_us_state_500k, 2018 TIGER/Line Shapefiles(machine-readable data files) prepared by the U.S. Census Bureau, 2018
 ne_10m_rivers_lake_centerlines, Made with Natural Earth.
 Free vector and raster map data @ naturalearthdata.com.